Friar Julian

-Friar Julian (Julianus barát) was one of a group of Hungarian Dominican friars who, in 1235, left Hungary in order to find those Magyars who — according to the chronicles — remained in the eastern homeland.
+Friar Julian (Julianus barát) was one of a group of Hungarian Dominican friars who, in 1235, left Hungary in order to find those Magyars who—according to the chronicles—remained in the eastern homeland.
 After travelling a great distance, Friar Julian reached the capital of Volga Bulgaria, where he was told that the Magyars lived only two days' travel away.
 Julian found them, and despite the gap of at least 300–400 years since the split between the Magyars that invaded and settled in Pannonia and those that were found in Bashkiria, their language remained mutually intelligible, and they were able to communicate.

-Julian named the old country Magna Hungaria or Great Hungary.
+Julian named the old country Magna Hungaria.
 He became aware of stories about the Tatars, who were the enemies of the eastern Magyars and Bulgars.
 Two years after the original journey, Julian returned to Magna Hungaria, only to find it had been devastated by the Mongol Tatars.
 He returned to his kingdom with news of mortal danger and a Mongol ultimatum to Hungary.